rixiobarrios/control-flow-practice/README.md

 There are a series of prompts inside [`lib/challenge.js`](lib/challenge.js).
 Work through all of the prompts.
 Each prompt is in the form of a JavaScript comment.
 Write your code to solve the prompt after the comment.
+Commit your code after you solve a prompt.

 Some prompts will require you to practice researching methods we did not learn in class.
+This is intended to help you learn to become a more independent developer.

-**You are required to make a commit after each prompt.**
+### Reminder: You are required to make a commit after each prompt.

 ## [License](LICENSE)